Why Look Beyond Samsung's Default Keyboard?

 CleverType: A Comprehensive Free Alternative

-The free version of CleverType includes:
+The free version of CleverType in 2026 includes:

-- Basic grammar correction
+- Advanced grammar correction powered by transformer models

-- Multilingual support for over 30 languages
+- Multilingual support for over 40 languages with cross-language assistance

-- Custom dictionary additions
+- Custom dictionary additions and domain-specific vocabulary

 The premium features unlock even more capabilities, but honestly, the free version offers more writing assistance than most people will ever need.
 I've been using it for drafting emails on the go, and it's caught several embarrassing mistakes that would've made me look unprofessional.